Bryanston Distributing Company: History

 The company's first title was Deep Throat (1972), a pornographic film which had a $22,000 budget that generated $30–50 million in box office revenues.

 Among the company's other notable releases were The Party at Kitty and Stud's (1970), Flesh for Frankenstein (1973), Dark Star (1974), Return of the Dragon (1974), The Texas Chain Saw Massacre (1974), Coonskin (1975), The Devil's Rain (1975) and That's the Way of the World (1976).

 In the early 1970s, sons of Colombo crime family member Anthony Peraino, Louis Peraino and brother Joseph Peraino Sr. were the president and vice‐president/secretary‐treasurer, of Bryanston respectively.

-On August 28, 1974, Louis Peraino agreed to distribute The Texas Chainsaw Massacre worldwide, from which production manager Ron Bozman and Texas Film Commissioner Warren Skaaren would receive $225,000 (about $ inflation-adjusted) and 35% of the profits.
+On August 28, 1974, Louis Peraino agreed to distribute The Texas Chain Saw Massacre worldwide, from which production manager Ron Bozman and Texas Film Commissioner Warren Skaaren would receive $225,000 (about $ inflation-adjusted) and 35% of the profits.
 Years later Bozman stated, "We made a deal with the devil, [sigh], and I guess that, in a way, we got what we deserved."
 They signed the contract with Bryanston and, after the investors recouped their money (with interest),—and after Skaaren, the lawyers, and the accountants were paid—only $8,100 (about $ inflation-adjusted) was left to be divided among the 20 cast and crew members.
 Eventually the producers sued Bryanston for failing to pay them their full percentage of the box office profits.
 A court judgment instructed Bryanston to pay the filmmakers $500,000 (about $ inflation-adjusted), but by then the company had declared bankruptcy.
 In 1983, New Line Cinema acquired the distribution rights from Bryanston and gave the producers a larger share of the profits.